btrask/stronglink/SECURITY.md

 - Drop privileges if started as root (shouldn't be run as root)
 - Use static allocation to keep potential buffer overflows off the stack (not a real solution)
 - Switch to Rust (maybe once it's ready for prime time in five years)
+- [Content Security Policy](http://lcamtuf.coredump.cx/postxss/), except in certain cases (defense in depth is good, but security through obscurity is bad)

 Low stakes bug bounty program
 -----------------------------